jagilber-org/mcp-index-server/README.md

 Notes:

 - Ensure the `dist/server/index.js` file exists (run `npm run build` first).
+- Set `MCP_INSTRUCTIONS_DIR` to the absolute path of your instructions folder (defaults to `./instructions` relative to server working directory).
 - Use forward slashes or double-escaped backslashes in JSON.
 - Remove any old workspace-level `.vscode/mcp.json` to prevent duplication.
 - The first argument after `command` is executed by Node; with `cwd` set you can use a relative path (`dist/server/index.js`).
 Using an absolute path AND a `cwd` is redundant, not harmful.